alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 You need to complete these tasks.

 s1.
 Get named applicants an [enhanced DBS check](#dbs). s2.
 [Register with the Controlled Drugs Licensing System](#domestic-licence-registration).
-You also need to apply a licence for category 1 chemicals. s3.
+You also need to apply for a domestic licence for category 1 chemicals. s3.
 Get a [declaration from the end-user](#end-user).
 This isn’t required for category 2B chemicals. s4.
 [Apply for an export licence](#apply-export-licence), if you’re exporting outside the EU. s5.
 [Fill in an annual return](#annual-returns-precursors) by 31 January.